fistfulofhummus/Demolitron_C2/README.md

 # Demolitron_C2
 A C2 inspired by sliver and metasploit.
 Post exploitation only.
-Tested on Kali Linux & Debian 12.

 ## Requirements
 Before building the implant don't forget to edit the code and insert your TCP listner address.

  1. Go
- 2. Python
- 3. chmod +x on all the scripts in the scripts directory
+ 2. chmod +x on all the scripts in the scripts directory

 ## Usage
 From within the directory containing main.go